Paint Bathroom Vanity Countertop & Sink: So Easy!

 Can you paint bathroom vanity countertop and sink?

-The answer is YES and YES!
-If you choose the right paint and follow the steps, you will be amazed at how beautiful and durable your new painted countertop and sink turn out!
+The answer is YES on the countertop, and MAYBE on the sink (see UPDATE at the beginning) !
+If you choose the right paint and follow the steps, you will be amazed at how beautiful and durable your new painted countertop turns out!
 It’s also a great way to quickly makeover a bathroom without too much work, or before you have time for a complete remodel.

 painting formica laminate vanity top